Prime minister–designate: Overview

 In continental European Parliamentary systems, which frequently use proportional representation for elections to parliament, and have a multiparty system that makes it improbable for one party to win an outright majority, there is usually no prime minister-designate apparent right after the election.
 Rather, the outgoing caretaker government continues to serve in a lame duck capacity, while the head of state consults with representatives of the parties represented in the new parliament, and designates a formateur to form a majority coalition.
-The former only becomes prime minister-designate once the coalition formation is finalized; in turn, the prime minister-designate only becomes prime minister after receiving a formal vote of confidence from the newly-elected parliament.
+The formateur only becomes prime minister-designate once the coalition formation is finalized; in turn, the prime minister-designate only becomes prime minister after receiving a formal vote of confidence from the newly-elected parliament.

+Even in situations where the election results do yield a clear prime minister-designate, constitutional European parliamentary systems rely more on codified rules, in contrast to the unwritten basis of their Westminster counterparts.
+As a result, the mandates of the government and parliament are legally tied; therefore, the formation of the new government can only take place after the inauguration of the new parliament, which results in a lame duck period.
+For example, following the Tisza Party's landslide victory in the 2026 Hungarian parliamentary election, Tisza's leader, Péter Magyar, did not become prime minister on election day, but assumed office only after the new parliament met for the first time on May 9 and elected him to the role.
 The title "premier-designate" often has the same meaning in governments that use the title "premier" to describe a role equivalent to a prime minister.

 Constitutionally specified roles

 In most jurisdictions where the term is used, becoming prime minister-designate grants no special powers, duties or privileges until an appointment to the office is made.